Why the Capitals have struggled in overtime this season

 After another overtime loss earlier in the season, Eller said there can be a tendency to lose mental focus once the overtime period starts to drag on.

 Teams have started to learn that instead of peppering the net with chances in overtime, it is better to keep possession for as long as possible.
-Teams want to stay in the zone and wear down the opposing players before deciding the opportune time to strike.
+Teams want to stay in the zone and wear down the opposing players before picking the opportune time to strike.

 “Once guys get caught out there for over a minute, now you get tired,” Eller said.
-“Every second that goes after that, the more tired you are the more inclined you are to make a mistake or be a second late.”
+“Every second that goes after that, the more tired you are [and] the more inclined you are to make a mistake or be a second late.”